 It was once thought that New Zealand had three species of kiwi (Apteryx genus).
 Now it is thought that there are five.

 Once thought to be a variety of brown kiwi, tokoeka (Apteryx australis) are now considered a separate species.
-They are larger, with softer plumage and more communal habits than the brown kiwi.
+They are larger, with softer plumage and more communal habits than the North Island brown kiwi.
 Some 20,000 live on Stewart Island and about 13,000 in Fiordland.
 Habitats range from high, snowy mountains to sandy coasts.
 One form, the Haast tokoeka, is a rare, shy bird of South Westland, inland from Haast.
-The population is thought to be about 300.
+Its population is thought to be about 300 birds.

 Great spotted kiwi

 The great spotted kiwi (Apteryx haastii) lives in tough subalpine conditions.
 It is found in north-west Nelson, the Paparoa Ranges and the Southern Alps between Arthur’s Pass and Lake Sumner.
 In 2002 it was estimated that 17,000 remained.
 As its name suggests, the great spotted (roroa or roa in Māori) is the largest kiwi (45 centimetres high).
 Its grey feathers are mottled with white bands.

 At 25 centimetres tall the little spotted kiwi (Apteryx owenii) or kiwi pukupuku is the smallest kiwi.
 It was once widespread throughout New Zealand, but suffered severely from predators, despite its aggressive personality.
 The largest population of about 1,200 survives on Kapiti Island, near Wellington.
 Since the 1980s there have been successful transfers to other offshore islands, and to Wellington’s Karori Wildlife Sanctuary.